kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 [@stat Intelligence @] covers logic and memory.

 #### Focus (FC)
-[@stat Focus @] is your ability to control external forces with your spirit.
+[@stat Focus @] is a measure of your concentration and your control over internal forces.

 #### Willpower (WP)
-[@stat Willpower @] is a measure of your concentration and your control over internal forces.
+[@stat Willpower @] is your ability to control external forces with your will.

 ### Modifier
 Each Characteristic also has a derived value called its Modifier.
-The Modifier is the number that is added to find a Skill or Resistance's Final Value.
+The Modifier is the number that is added to find a skill or resistance's Final Value.
 To find the number, refer to the following table.
 A Characteristic Value above 10 has the same Modifier as 10 unless you have the Inhuman power.
 Above 13 requires Zen, above 20 requires Legendary, and above 24 requires Divine.
 A Characteristic cannot exceed 30.

 {% include table-index.html table="gameplay" index="200" %}